 |•||Handcrafted by expert artisans in Seki, Japan with a lifetime warranty; hand-wash only|

-The Miyabi Fusion 3.5-inch Paring Knife is designed for small chopping tasks, peeling, and coring small vegetables & fruits.
+The Miyabi Fusion 5-inch Hollow Edge Santoku Knife is perfect for mincing, chopping and slicing fruits and vegetables.
 The durable VG-10 (CMV60) cutting core is sandwiched by 64 layers of softer steels, each rolled on top of each other creating a 'Flower Damascus' pattern.
 The VG-10 core produces a sharpness and cutting edge retention measurably superior to ordinary knife steels; a complex mix of Cobalt, Molybdenum and Vanadium.
 The blade is ice hardened using the CRYODUR process, which gives the blade optimal edge retention, flexibility, and high corrosion resistance.
-The Katana edge is hand-finished in the traditional 3-step honbazuke method, reminiscent of the "Hamon" of legendary Japanese swords.
+The Katana edge is hand-finished in the traditional 3-step honbazuke method, reminiscent of the ''Hamon'' of legendary Japanese swords.
 Featuring a triple-riveted Western style handle made from a black resin called Duracon, and a full tang with eye-catching red accents.
-Sharpened to the traditional Japanese blade angle of 9 - 12° on each side, resulting in a scalpel-like sharpness.
+Sharpened to the traditional Japanese blade angle of 9 - 12 ° on each side, resulting in a scalpel-like sharpness.

 The Miyabi Fusion line was created in collaboration with Iron Chef Masaharu Morimoto.
 Each blade is finished by master craftsmen in Seki, Japan using the traditional honbazuke blade-honing technique.
 All knives feature razor-sharp edges of the East with shapes more accommodating to Western chefs.
 The rounded spine and blade heel design is gentler on fingers and hands.
 Available in a variety of blade sizes.
 Hand wash only; Lifetime warranty.